oslabs-beta/tkyo-drift/tkyo-drift/README.md

 ### JS/Python Pipeline Split

-While the Xenova transformer library is a javascript equivalent of the Hugging Face python transformer library, the primary difference is that the former was made for JS by the xenova team while the latter was made for Python by huggingface themselves.
+While the Xenova transformer library is a javascript equivalent of the Hugging Face python transformer library, the primary difference is that the former was made for JS by Xenova while the latter was made for Python by huggingface themselves.
 The HF library allows for GPU acceleration, which is why it was chosen for batched calls.
 In either case, we are using the same transformer library for the same purpose.
 As such, Xenova/Hugging Face Transformers were chosen as the preferred choice of transformer libraries because:

 - Embedding models are quite large, and including a wget or some other form of downloading models to run locally would require dealing with user authentication for the huggingface.com site, which we wanted to avoid.
 - People have good internet now, mostly, so we can get away with streaming the model conclusions to the workflow environment without dealing with a local model.